Microsoft SQL Server 2008 End of Support: Time for Azure Migration

 Azure Database for MySQL/PostgreSQL

 Additionally, Microsoft has just announced another way of moving your business data to Azure via physical means.
-The new allows customers to order up to five 8TB SSD disks, totaling 40TB per order, to transfer their data and ship it back to Microsoft for uploading to Azure. has become even faster and more efficient.
+The new Data Box Disk Service allows customers to order up to five 8TB SSD disks, totaling 40TB per order, to transfer their data and ship it back to Microsoft for uploading to Azure.
+Migrating your data center to Azure has become even faster and more efficient.